An aerial view of homes by the sea

 Top 10 cheapest and most expensive seaside locations

-After something of a washout summer, many of us were treated to the arrival of some warmer weather this week.
-Which naturally had us dreaming of ways of cooling off that are a bit more glamorous than the office air con.
+After something of a washout summer, many of us have been treated to the arrival of some warmer weather.
+Which naturally had us dreaming of heading to the coast to cool off.

 Our property expert, Tim Bannister, says: “Particularly at this time of year, many people consider what a home by the sea and away from the hustle and bustle of a city could look like, or perhaps explore estate agents’ windows while on holiday.”